wgbowley/PicoUnits/README.md

 - Prefixes represent scale along an existing dimensional axis.
 - The symbols used to represent dimensions and derived units belong to the application's `unit frame`.

-### Features
+### Features:

-> [!important]
-> - Pluggable unit systems via `Unit Frames` (domain-specific base dimensions)
+- Pluggable unit systems via `Unit Frames` (domain-specific base dimensions)
-> - Algebra-first unit system: no implicit or explicit unit conversion
+- Algebra-first unit system: no implicit or explicit unit conversion
-> - Prefixes are representational and do not participate in unit algebra
+- Prefixes are representational and do not participate in unit algebra
-> - Configuration format: `.uiv` and `.ut` with embedded validation
+- Configuration format: `.uiv` and `.ut` with embedded validation
-> - Boundary validation via `@expects`
+- Boundary validation via `@expects`
-> - Full numeric support: real, complex, and vector quantities
+- Full numeric support: real, complex, and vector quantities

 ## Not a Unit Conversion Library